DSU-Digital-Sound-Design/DAD-492-Sound-Forensics/content/pages/schedule.md

       * Add to Sonic Visualizer
       * Add a time instants layer to set a starting point for the 5th volley that starts at 2:23.05
       * Return to the time instant by clicking page up.
 On a mac it is fn + up arrow.
+      * You can also select the portion you want to hear and click the "constrain playback to the selected region" button.
+      * Slow down playback to hear more clearly the 12 sounds

    </td>